apocalyptech/bl3-cli-saveedit/README.md

 install Python:

 - The recommended way is to [install Python from python.org](https://www.python.org/downloads/windows/).
-  Grab what's available in the 3.x series (at time of writing, that's either 3.8.2 or 3.7.7), and when it's installing, make sure to check the checkbox which says something like "add to PATH", so that you can run Python from the commandline directly.
+  Grab what's available in the 3.x series (at time of writing, that's 3.9.4), and when it's installing, make sure to check the checkbox which says something like "add to PATH", so that you can run Python from the commandline directly.
 - If you're on Windows 10, you can apparently just type `python3` into a command prompt to be taken to the Windows store, where you can install Python with just one click.
 I've heard reports that this method does *not* provide the